 It’s been a minute guys.
 Normally, when I’ve had a long absence from a creative project, I tend to apologise profusely.
 Instead, I’ll just say that I needed a break (for reasons I’ll explain one day).
 However, I am now back and all the better for the break I took.
 Enough about me though – it’s time to delve into another delicious creation.

-I recall a time when muffins were my go-to treat for breakfast, lunch, and every other in-between meal.
+I recall a time when muffins were my go-to treat for breakfast, lunch and every other in-between meal.
 These scrumptious and seemingly harmless baked goods made me stupid happy, but as I’ve matured so have my taste buds.
-Overly sugary, unhealthy muffins don’t do it for me anymore (mostly because my metabolism isn’t quite what it used to be at the happy age of 14).
+Overly sugary, unhealthy muffins don’t do it for me anymore (my metabolism isn’t quite what it used to be at the happy age of 14).

 I’ve been experimenting with buckwheat flour a lot this year, and love the flavour it provides everything from pancakes to cookies.
 So I set out to turn my old favourite treat into a healthier, guilt-free version.
 Since the final batch was devoured in 60 seconds, I figured I had a winner on my hands.

 My vegan Buckwheat Apple Muffins rely on just a little bit of coconut sugar for sweetness, and enjoy the many filling and flavour-based benefits of oats and buckwheat.
 Finding yourself ravenous in the afternoon?
 That’s what these muffins are for!

 The mixture is super easy to throw together too.
 I tried a few different versions (more oats, less oats, more flour, more baking soda), but I feel this batch is spot on.